 I once got busted by the Coast Guard.
 It was a proud moment.

 The lawn sloped down behind Danny's house to the wooden bulkhead, smelling deliciously of creosote, and over that into two or five feet of water, depending on the tide.
 The river is more than half a mile wide there, opening out into the bay.
-You would step off the bulkhead and down into the little plastic boat, balancing to get seated without tipping over into the drink.
-It was a skill that had to be learned like riding a bicycle.
-But once learned, it was easy, like riding a bicycle, and I used to love paddling around the cove in that little toy boat.
-One's wrists would get tired quickly, using the ping-pong paddles, and I tried paddling with a short canoe paddle.
-That was not optimal either, because the little flat boat liked to spin around like a teetotum.
-So I built a wooden rudder on a frame that snapped over the transom, and the rudder made a big difference getting her to cut a straight wake.
+You would step off the bulkhead and down into the little plastic boat, balancing to get seated without tipping into the drink.
+You had to learn the trick, like riding a bicycle, but once learned it was easy, like riding a bicycle.
+I used to love paddling around the cove in that little toy boat.
+One's wrists would get tired quickly, using the ping-pong paddles, so I tried paddling with a short canoe paddle, but that was not optimal either, because the little flat boat liked to spin around like a teetotum.
+So I built a wooden rudder that hooked over the transom, and the rudder made a big difference getting her to cut a straight wake.

-One cannot fly in one's dense body; one does not have wings.
-Flying happens in dreams, when one is inhabiting his etheric body.
+People can't fly, except sometimes in dreams.
 But out in the chops of the wide wide river, heaving up into the swell of the incoming tide with the sun setting across the water behind you, you get closer to that feeling than you ordinarily do.

-I was in the little boat out in the middle of the river on a summer's night (my wrists were tired, yes), and I was having that feeling; I felt that if I just kept up my steady rhythm of paddling, with the stars wheeling overhead and the swell heaving beneath me, I might just get as far as the moon.
+I was bobbing in the tiny boat, far out in the middle of the dark expanse of water on a summer's night (my wrists were tired, yes), and I was having that feeling; I felt that if I just kept up my steady rhythm of paddling, with the stars wheeling overhead and the hypnotic pitching of the deck beneath me, I might just get as far as the moon.

 But now I was conscious of the deep throb of a motor; it was coming closer, with lights.
 Then I was blinded in the face by a searchlight, and a megaphoned voice squawking: "Ahoy, the boat!"